-Born August 22, Brian Arrowood grew up in Marion, North Carolina.
+Born in Asheville, Brian Arrowood grew up not far from there in the small town of Marion, North Carolina.
 Under the guidance of Grampsy, Brian competed at fiddlers conventions throughout the Southeast.
 He first won the top title in a competition while participating in a contest in Mooresville, North Carolina and went on to earn additional titles of public recognition, including the Fiddler of the Festival at Union Grove and later the three-time Georgia Mountain Fiddle King in Hiawassee.

 While Brian gained many well-deserved accolades for his fiddle playing, his musical skills are quite diverse.
 His training in the Suzuki Violin Method proved to be helpful while performing in the symphony at the Governor's School of North Carolina in 1997.
 Brian’s improvisational techniques were required when he became the first player of a stringed instrument in the East Carolina University Jazz Ensemble A. In addition to the violin, Brian plays mandolin and acoustic guitar, abilities he demonstrates regularly while on tour.

 continue this contribution for over nine years.
-Through the experience and recordings completed for Chartbuster, Brian further demonstrated his ability to play a diverse set of musical genres.
+The recordings and experiences gained through Chartbuster have further demonstrated Brian's ability to play a diverse set of musical genres.